 In early 2019, the Company established a new long-term incentive compensation program consisting of profits interest participation rights, which are equity incentive awards that, subject to certain conditions, may be exchanged for shares of common stock pursuant to the 2018 Plan.
 Pursuant to the program, in February 2019 and February 2020, the Company granted profits interest participation rights subject to service-based and performance-based vesting criteria and other conditions, which we refer to as performance-based restricted participation units ("PRPUs"), to each of the Company's named executive officers.
-The Company also granted profits interest participation rights subject to service-based vesting criteria associated with PRPUs, to a limited number of other senior employees, pursuant to profits interest participation right agreements in February 2019 and February 2020.
-Profits interest participation rights generally provide for vesting approximately three years following the grant date, so long as applicable conditions have been satisfied.
+The Company also granted profits interest participation rights subject to service-based vesting criteria and other conditions, but not the performance-based vesting criteria associated with PRPUs, to a limited number of other senior employees, pursuant to profits interest participation rights generally provide for vesting approximately three years following the grant date, so long as applicable conditions have been satisfied.